Ryan M. Powers

 I have received support for my research from the Carnegie Corporation of New York, the National Science Foundation, the MacArthur Foundation, and the Stanton Foundation.

 I am a Faculty Fellow at the University of Georgia Center for International Trade and Security.
 In my time at Georgia, I have also been a Lilly Teaching Fellow and Teaching Academy Fellow.
-In 2022, I won the Department of International Affairs Award for Teaching Excellence.
-In 2023, I won the School of Public and International Affairs Research Award.
+In 2022, I won the Department of International Affairs Award for Teaching Excellence and, in 2024, I won the School of Public and International Affairs Teaching Award.
+In 2023, I won the School of Public and International Affairs Research Award and was nominated for the University of Georgia Early Career Scholar Award

 I am affiliated with the Global Research Institute at William & Mary as a Principal Investigator on the Teaching, Research and International Policy (TRIP) Project.